 - Gin Lane – as the name suggests, the bar serves some of the fanciest gin cocktails.
 Don’t miss their happy hour, which is all night on Tuesday.

 - Edition Coffee Roasters – a coffee shop with a stark and sleek interior serving the best flat white.
 They have a delicious Japanese souflé pancake.
 Yum!

-Your tour of Watsons Bay starts with a ferry ride from Circular Quay.
+Your solo tour of Watsons Bay starts with a ferry ride from Circular Quay.
 Hop on the ferry and enjoy the beautiful scenery along the way to your destination.

 From Watsons Bay Wharf, walk across the park to The Gap Lookout where you can see dramatic cliffs of the Wreck of the Dunbar.
-Follow the walking path walking north; you will find Lady Bay Beach on the way to the Hornby Lighthouse.
+Follow the walking path north; you will find Lady Bay Beach on the way to the Hornby Lighthouse.